 The film shows that the English put Elizabeth in a cage during her captivity.
 There’s no historical record of that, but there is a record of them putting his sister Mary in a cage for four years.

 But this is a movie.
 Director David MacKenzie has done a terrific job showing what life might have been like in the 14th Century when Robert was fighting for Scottish Independence from England.
 The cinematography (Barry Ackroyd) and production values are excellent.
 The shots of the vast vistas of Scotland are impressive.
-It was fimed entirely in Scotland with 45 different locations.
+It was filmed entirely in Scotland with 45 different locations.

 But the movie is far too violent, showing one gruesome battle scene after another.
 The final battle seems to last forever.
 When you’ve seen a couple of men run through and a few horses toppled, you’ve seen enough.